Sasha: Creative Goal-Oriented Reasoning in Smart Homes with Large Language Models: Empirical Motivation

-We encode each home in a JSON~\cite{ecma404} ``home template'' using two data structures: one for the home's controllable \emph{devices} and another for its \emph{sensors}.
-Each top-level element of the home is a room, named \emph{descriptively} (e.g., ``livingroom'') as a semantic cue about its meaning and the type of activities that might take place there.
-Rooms contain devices, again named descriptively (e.g., ``overhead\_light'').
-We manually assign these descriptive names under the assumption that they would be available to the system in a practical environment---e.g. as provided by the user when they install a device.
-Each device has several settings, expressed as key-value pairs, where the key is the name of the setting (e.g., a light's ``brightness'') and the value is its data type (e.g., ``float'').
-A second ``sensor'' structure (Figure~\ref{fig:template-structure}) contains the sensors in the home---e.g., motion, luminosity---also organized by room.
-We also include a ``global'' field in the sensor structure for values like ``local\_time'' and ``weather''.
-We choose JSON since its popularity increases the likelihood that LLMs have been trained on source material that contains it~\cite{touvron2023llama, gao2020pile}.
+We encode each home in a JSON ``home template'' using two data structures: one for the home's controllable \texttt{devices} and another for its \texttt{sensors}.
+Each top-level element of the home is a room, named \emph{descriptively} (e.g., \texttt{livingroom}) as a semantic cue about the activities that take place there.
+Rooms contain devices, again named descriptively (e.g., \texttt{overhead\_light}).
+Each device has several settings, expressed as key-value pairs, where the key is the name of the setting (e.g., a light's \texttt{brightness}) and the value is its data type (e.g., \texttt{float}).
+A second structure contains the \texttt{sensors} in the home---e.g., motion, luminosity---also organized by room.
+We include a \texttt{global} field in the sensor structure for values like \texttt{local\_time} and \texttt{weather}.
+We choose JSON since it is common in LLM training corpora ~\cite{touvron2023llama, gao2020pile}.
 It is furthermore the de-facto format for smart device APIs~\cite{hue2022, kasa2023, nest2022, insteon2022}, which eases the transition from research to implementation.